Table of Contents

 Shipping charges are calculated by weight and then multiplied by a cost factor depending on what state you live in.
 Generally speaking, the further you live from North Carolina, the higher the cost of delivery.

 We stand behind the materials and workmanship of our furniture without equivocation and warrant that if when delivered, it is defective in construction or workmanship in any way, we will repair or replace the defective piece at our expense.
 Additionally, we warrant the frame and springs against failure for as long as you own the furniture.

 When the furniture is delivered it is your obligation to inspect the furniture for any material defects that could reasonably be discovered by a visual inspection.
 If there are material defects of such consequence that they might cause you to return the furniture, you should refuse the delivery and we will have it brought back to our location for expedited repair or replacement at our expense.

 If there is a defect in a cushion or pillow cover, such issues can be handled without the necessity to refuse the entire furniture piece.
 If there are minor issues, such as missing nailhead trim, we can often arrange to have a local upholstery shop make the repair.

 Leather being a natural product and subject to variation from hide to hide, we do not warrant the color of leather used in the manufacture of our furniture.
 Healed scars, marks, tick bites, brands may be present and are not considered a defect.

-If there is any damage noted on the furniture at time of delivery it is likely to have occurred in transportation and it is your obligation to bring the damage to the attention of the driver as the delivery company will take responsibility for coordinating the repair, whether on your location, by mailing cushion or pillow covers, or by bringing the item back to our facility.
+If there is any damage noted on the furniture at the time of delivery, it is likely to have occurred in transportation and it is your obligation to bring the damage to the attention of the driver.
+The delivery company will take responsibility for coordinating the repair, whether by shipping us the cushion or pillow covers, or by bringing the item back to our facility.

 Care & Maintenance